dvvc/webpack-hello-world/LOG.md

 5. Add `ts-loader` and `.ts` extensions to `webpack.config.js`
 6. Install `ts-node` to run the server `npm i -D ts-node`
 7. Add a `server` script to `package.json` to run the server

+## Chapter 9: Add Code Linting and Prettifying

+After configuring all the pipelines to generate all our code, it is time to make sure the code itself looks great.
+There are two tools that help us with this: code prettifyers and code linters.
+The first type just format source files so that they follow a set of conventions such as using single quotes instead of double quotes.
+The second type of tools is more complex and performs static analysis on the code to ensure there are no potential bugs, for example when we forget to declare a member access type in Typescript.

+## Steps
+1. Install `prettier` globally `npm i -g prettier`
+2. Create a `.prettierrc` file
+3. Configure your editor to use prettier, format on save, etc.
+4. Install `tslint`, `tslint-loader` and its configurations `npm i -D tslint tslint-loader tslint-config-prettier tslint-config-standard`
+5. Create a `tslint.json` configuration file
+6. Modify `webpack.config.js` to process `.ts` files with `tslint`